-RP § 7-401(f) states: "Mortgage loan' has the meaning stated in § 11-501 of the Financial Institutions Article."
-Maryland Code (1980, 2011 Repl.
-Vol.), Financial Institutes Article, § 11-501(l) provides:
+RP § 7-401(f) states: "Mortgage loan' has the meaning stated in § 11-501 of the

+Financial Institutions Article."
+In turn, Maryland Code (1980, 2011 Repl.
+Vol.), Financial

+Institutes Article, § 11-501(l) provides this definition of "Mortgage loan":

-(l) "Mortgage loan" means any loan primarily for personal, family, or household use that is secured by a mortgage, deed of trust, or other equivalent consensual security interest on a dwelling or residential real estate on which a dwelling is constructed or intended to be constructed.
+(1) "Mortgage loan" means any loan primarily for personal, family, or household use that is secured by a mortgage, deed of trust, or other equivalent consensual security interest on a dwelling or residential real estate on which a dwelling is constructed or intended to be constructed.